-Virgo Shaka awaits for the intruders to the House of Virgo in a Levitating Lotus Position.
-No surprise here for someone thinking he's the reincarnation of a Buddha.
+Virgo Shaka awaits for the intruders to the House of Virgo like this.
+No surprise here for someone who seems to be the reincarnation of a Buddha.
 Bonus points for keeping the pose while wearing the Gold Cloth armor of the Gold Saints.

 Fist of the North Star: Ken's rage Toki's "face breaking fist of compassion" attack has him sitting in this position, floating, while using his arms to direct the waves that break his opponents face.
 Compassionately.
 The dramatic after-picture has him the same way, but arms in his lap.